Rahul1582/Login-and-Register-using-Node-JS/README.md

 You need to have installed Node,npm and MongoDB in your system.

+# Technologies Used

+EJS - Ejs is simple and effective template engine for JavaScript.
+EJS is the simple template which allows developers to create the HTML page with plain JavaScript.
+Ejs provide fast compilation and rendering and include both server and browser support.

 # Install

 Use npm install

 # To Run This app